carlos-a-g-h/pysqlitekv/README.md

     force
   )
   returns bool
+```

 Adds a value to an existing list

-If the value itself is a list, the stored list is extended If the stored value is not a list, you will need "force" to replace the value
+If the value itself is a list, the stored list is extended

+If the stored value is not a list, you will need "force" to replace the value
-```
+i
 ```
 db_lget(
     con_or_cur,